 The Messe Wien runs almost alongside a long stretch of famous recreational woodland, meadows and parks known as the Prater.

-One end is a leisure complex that features a huge entertainment area and notable attractions like the Riesenrad giant Ferris wheel and Madame Tussauds.
-This includes several restaurants, though most only open during the warmer seasons: the Schweizerhaus is hugely popular with locals in summer, for example.
+This all includes several restaurants, though most only open during the warmer seasons: the Schweizerhaus, for example, is hugely popular with locals in summer.

 A short walk northeast takes you to the banks of the mighty Danube, though it splits into two to flow around the long Danube island in this part of the city.